Hot And Sour Soup

 adding cornstarch to soup.

-Check out my egg drop recipe for more instructions on getting the egg wisps in the soup just right.
+• Need help with whisking the egg?
+Check out my egg drop soup recipe for more tips on getting the silky egg ribbons just right!

-• Adjust the flavor before serving the soup.
-Use extra crushed red pepper for more spice or give it a stronger sour flavor with extra rice vinegar.
+• Taste and adjust the flavor.
+Use extra crushed red pepper for more spice, or give it a stronger sour flavor with extra rice vinegar.

 Variations